simoninireland/org-sta-fh/README.md

 You are grading a student assignment.
 Each student has uploaded a submission.
 Your tasks are as follows:

+-   Create a list of students to be graded
 -   Write feedback for individual students
 -   Assign a grade to each student
 -   Upload the feedback and grades to MMS

-`org-sta-fh` takes a feedback and grades from the first two tasks and creates the files needed to complete the third.
+`org-sta-fh` creates a headline per student for the first task, captures feedback and grades from the next two tasks, and creates the files needed to complete the fourth.

 ## Installation